Skip to content

 mail.add_x_header = Off

-disable_functions = show_source,system,passthru,phpinfo,proc_open,allow_url_fopen,curl_exec
+disable_functions = show_source,system,passthru,phpinfo,proc_open,allow_url_fopen

 max_execution_time = 90